Nasirul-Islam/traveler-client/README.md

 # Small Description -

 <p>
-This is a Traveling related website.
-You can get traveling related iformation from here.
-You can Purchase any package online.
-Here you will find numerous experienced travel guides.
-Who can help you to enjoy your journey properly.
+This is a travel-related website.
+Users can get travel information from here.
+Users can buy any package online.
+Here users will find many experienced travel guides.
+Which can help them to enjoy the journey properly.
 </p>

 # The feature of this website

 <ul>
+<li>Users will not be able to book any package without logging in.</li>
+<li>The user will be able to see his booked package.</li>
+<li>The user will be able to cancel any of his booking package.</li>
+<li>Admin can see all booking and delete or approve them.</li>
+<li>Admin can add a new service or delete the previous package.</li>
-<li>This website is very user friendly.</li>
+<li>This website is fully responsive for small and large devices.</li>
-<li>Users can easily Purchase any package and they can easily take any service.</li>
-<li>From the website you will find numerous experienced travel guides.</li>
-<li>You can book online for Purchase any package.</li>
-<li>We are always committed to providing you with good service.</li>
 </ul>